” I feel like I’ve got puzzle pieces lying about, and each week

 – T.H. client

 If you have just been through a traumatic event, consider a somatic (body-based) therapy session or two to support your body’s return to regular functioning and natural resilience.

 If trauma occurred a while ago, it’s not too late to heal.
 Know, however, it will take some time to re-set your body’s nervous system, self-regulation, and functioning, because these patterns have been going on for a number of months if not years.
 Healing trauma is a more complex process than releasing a tight muscle.

 When a person is overwhelmed by an event or series of events, usually she, he, or they bounce back relatively quickly and return to everyday feelings and regular function.
 On occasion, that doesn’t happen.
-The person’s nervous system acts as though it’s locked in the time and place when something terrifying happened.
+The person’s nervous system acts as though it’s been locked into the time and place when something terrifying happened.
 The body cannot access “now.”
 Psychotherapy and drugs are commonly prescribed to help with upsets, anxiety, sleep, nightmares, focus, and so on.

 These symptoms, however, originate in the body’s physiology, and it is there that one finds keys to unlock and resolve trauma patterns.
 As Sara skillfully addresses the nervous system, glands, limbs, and injured places, she is addressing trauma symptoms at their source, without re-traumatizing the system.
 The body then naturally turns off the alarm bells, returns to present-time safety rather than past danger, and restores its natural resilience, regular functioning, and healthy self-regulation.
 Working through the body can bring about deep and lasting healing of trauma.